 I am a British Wheel of Yoga (Dip) teacher.

 When I recovered I decided to train as a yoga teacher with the British Wheel of Yoga which is the UK’s largest and most respected yoga organisation.
-I now teach yoga classes in Colchester and the surrounding area to students of all ages.
+I now teach yoga classes in Harrogate, North Yorkshire and the surrounding area to students of all ages.
 My youngest is 17 and my oldest is 85.

 I am also a BWY qualified yoga for pregnancy teacher.
 As a mother of two I understand just how much yoga helps to prepare the body and mind not just during pregnancy but during the labour and with recovery afterwards.

 I have a particular interest in working with students who have lower back problems.
 Yoga is one of the best ways to improve your lower back health.
 A recent study performed by the University of York and sponsored by Arthritis UK found that “yoga, comparative to other forms of treatment researched as a treatment using similar outcome measures, is shown to be more effective than exercise, manipulation, exercise and manipulation combined, cognitive behavioural therapy and some measures of the Alexander Technique (yoga was better than 6 sessions, but not as good as 24 individual sessions)” and significantly improves lower back function and reduces pain.